ufs-community/land-DA_workflow/docs/source/DASystem.rst

    Specifies the beginning time window.
 The format is YYYY-MM-DDTHH:00:00Z, where YYYY is a 4-digit year, MM is a valid 2-digit month, DD is a valid 2-digit day, and HH is a valid 2-digit hour.

 ``window length:``
    Specifies the time window length.
-The form is PTXXH, where XX is a 2-digit hour.
+The form is PTXXH, where XX is a 1- or 2-digit hour.
+For example: ``PT6H``

    ..
-COMMENT: Sample file has a one-digit hour...
-What if someone wants to run a longer experiment (i.e. 120 hour forecast)?
+COMMENT: Clarify if possible.

 Background
 ^^^^^^^^^^^^^^